Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

     </tr>
   <tr>
     <td>token_type_hint<Badge text="Optional" type="optional"/></td>
     <td>The type of the token.
-If the token is access token, the type should be _access_token_.
-For refresh token, the type should be _refresh_token_</td>
+If the token is an access token, the type should be <b>access_token</b>.
+For a refresh token, the type should be <b>refresh_token</b></td>
   </tr>
   <tr>
     <td>client_id<Badge text="Required" type="mandatory"/></td>
-    <td>Client ID of the application</td>
+    <td>The client ID of the application</td>
   </tr>
 </table>

-Once the token is revoked, you will get 200 OK.
+When the token is revoked, you will get a `200 OK` response.

 ::: info  Info
-You will always get 200 OK response when you try to revoke a token that is invalid, expired, or already revoked.
-This will help to prevent any information leaks.
+You will always get a `200 OK` response when you try to revoke a token that is invalid, expired, or already revoked.
+This helps to prevent any information leaks.
 :::